vain/asciiworld/README-tools.md

 Combining the tools with asciiworld: asciiworld-tcp-monitor
 -----------------------------------------------------------

-`$1` is your location:
+`-o` specifies the location of you, the observer:

-    asciiworld-tcp-monitor '50 8'
+    asciiworld-tcp-monitor -o '50 8'

+Note that `-o` is optional.
+If it's not given, the script will try to auto-detect your public IP using asciiworld-ip-geo.

 Dependencies: